We’ve taken this iconic dish and raised the ante…by quite a bit.

 - 1 tbsp Worcestershire sauce

-- 3 tbsp good-quality balsamic vinegar 2 for the meat mixture, 1 for the glaze
+- 3 tbsp balsamic vinegar divided, 2 for the meat mixture, 1 for the glaze

 FOR THE MUSHROOM GRAVY

-- In a large bowl, combine the onion, breadcrumbs, 1/2 cup of the tomato sauce, eggs, Worcestershire sauce, 2 tablespoons of the balsamic vinegar, thyme, parsley, cheese and 1 teaspoon salt, and 1/2 teaspoon pepper.
+- In a large bowl, combine the beef, pork, onion, breadcrumbs, ½ cup tomato sauce, eggs, Worcestershire sauce, 2 tbsp balsamic vinegar, thyme, parsley, cheese, salt, and pepper.

 - Mix all the ingredients with clean hands until fully mixed.